timm/tested/README.md

  src="https://zenodo.org/badge/569981645.svg" alt="DOI"></a><br>
 <a href="/LICENSE.md">&copy;2022,2023</a> by <a href="http://menzies.us">Tim Menzies</a></p>

-# Introduction to TESTED
+# Introduction

 ## What is TESTED?

-> TESTED is a demonstration that semi-supervised multi-objective explanation algorithms are surprisingly easy to build.
+TESTED is a demonstration that semi-supervised multi-objective explanation algorithms are surprisingly easy to build.
 Such algorithms support "stakeholder testing" where humans want to sort and discover the best and worst things, without